Purdue University

 kokelley@purdue.edu

-Krista Kelley has nearly two decades of experience in office administration in the airline industry, property management, and in academia.
-At Purdue University, she served in the Graduate School’s Office of the Dean, and in the Office of the Provost in Faculty Affairs.
+Krista Kelley has over two decades of experience in office administration and team leadership in the airline industry, property management, and in academia.
+At Purdue University, she served in the Graduate School's Office of the Dean, and in the Office of the Provost Faculty Affairs.
 Krista was also part of the steering committee which began the Clerical and Administrative Assistant Mentoring Program (CAAMP) at Purdue, and served on the CAAMP leadership team with a focus on technology.
 She has presented and served on panel discussions with CAAMP, mentored a handful of Purdue support staff members, and is a trained Clifton StrengthFinders coach (Krista’s top five “Signature Strengths” are Strategic, Ideation, Woo, Positivity, Communication).

 nsubashb@purdue.edu